Travel

 Policy

-1 – Travelers are reimbursed for ground transportation such as taxis, buses, and rideshares while traveling for state business.
-For example, travelers are reimbursed for rideshares taken to and from the airport.
+1 – Travelers are reimbursed the actual cost of ground transportation used for state business.
+For example, a traveler is reimbursed for a rideshare taken to and from the airport.

-2 – Travelers are not reimbursed for personal use of ground transportation while on state business; for example, transportation to a restaurant is not reimbursed.
+2 – Travelers aren’t reimbursed for personal use of ground transportation while on state business.
+For example, a traveler isn’t reimbursed for a rideshare taken to a restaurant or movie theater.

 1 – Tips for ground transportation are reimbursed if shown on an original, itemized receipt.

-1a.1 – If a 20% tip results in an amount less than $5, travelers may tip up to $5 and be reimbursed the full $5.
+2a – If a 20% tip results in an amount less than $5, a traveler may tip up to $5.
+In this situation, the traveler is reimbursed the actual cost of the tip up to $5.